The best garden is one that engages all your five basic senses – sight, sound, taste, touch, and smell.

 Most petunia varieties bloom from spring to fall.

-The flowers also attract butterflies, hummingbirds, and bees, which also act as their primary pollinators.
+The flowers also attract butterflies, hummingbirds, and bees, acting as their primary pollinators.

 Since there are hundreds of varieties of petunia plants, you will find petunia flowers in almost every color and a range of sizes.